Kathleen Davies joins us in this instalment of Drinks Adventures, for a chat about Australian spirits and her distribution business Nip of Courage.

 KATHLEEN DAVIES: So he launched a beautiful line called Dead Man’s Drop, Australia’s first Australian made, Australian owned black spiced rum and it’s been spiced with native botanicals and it’s a solera-style base rum.
 It’s been very successful for us and has been also a good introduction to people that are interested in trying Australian rum.
 There’s still a little bit of a stigma out there with the big white polar bear that is out there spruiking Australian rum.
 Consumers are scared off by Australian rum because of that.
 I know that they’re making changes in their own business to change that perception as well.
 So I think in the next few years, watch his space with Australian rums.

-KATHLEEN DAVIES: Also, big producers like Archie Rose looking at getting into the rum category as well.
+KATHLEEN DAVIES: Also, big Australian spirits producers like Archie Rose looking at getting into the rum category as well.
 There’s also some guys on the West Coast doing great things with rum.
 Obviously Hoochery up in Kununurra in Northern WA and also some other rum producers as well on the West Coast starting to emerge into the market.
 So there’s some really exciting things happening with rum.

-KATHLEEN DAVIES: Yes and no, it just depends how well they do different things.
+KATHLEEN DAVIES: Yes and no, it just depends how well they do different Australian spirits.
 I think in the case of Stone Pine, they have really strong gin range.
 It has a lot of diversity, there’s some beautiful styles, it’s been really well made.
 But Ian also makes a line of vodka and also rum.
 For me, I don’t see an issue with that.

 KATHLEEN DAVIES: And then on the other hand, if you look at someone like Kangaroo Island Spirits, a lot of people don’t know this but they’re actually one of the first dedicated gin distilleries in Australia about 14 years ago, run by John and Sarah Lark.
 So John Lark is actually Bill Lark’s brother.

-KATHLEEN DAVIES: I think some distilleries get a little bit wishy washy by having too many different categories.
+KATHLEEN DAVIES: I think some Australian spirits distilleries get a little bit wishy washy by having too many different categories.
 I do believe you need to focus on one particular category and then maybe have one or two secondary lines.
 But in Australia with things that are aged like rum, brandy and whiskey, you’ve got to wait a minimum of two years for the product to mature in wood.
 And so that can be challenging when you don’t have any money coming in and I think that’s why a few distilleries have gone off and made other products to help fund that little gap in waiting time.
-And that’s pretty much how Archie Rose set up their business as well.
+And that’s pretty much how Archie Rose set up their Australian spirits business as well.
 They’re wanting to make sure that they’ve got enough supply of whiskey for when they do release and they’ve become accidental gin distillery as well just by providing a really nice quality gin in the process of waiting for their whiskey to come along.

 KATHLEEN DAVIES: I don’t see anything wrong with that and distilleries really need to be a little bit diverse and there’s also some really good cellar door experiences out there as well, which are really important.
-And by having those different categories within their portfolios that they produce does help with tourism and people visiting their distilleries for the first time.
+And by having those different Australian spirits categories within their portfolios that they produce does help with tourism and people visiting their distilleries for the first time.